mvolkmann/GridLayoutDemo/README.md

 for a specific cell, apply the `gridCellAnchor` view modifier with a value like `.bottom`, `.center`, or `.top`.

+To set the default horizontal alignment of all cells within the columns they span, pass the `alignment` argument to the `Grid` initializer with a value one of the following values:

+- `.topLeading`, `.top`, `.topTrailing`,
+- `.leading`, `.center`, or `.trailing`,
+- `.bottomLeading`, `.bottom`, `.bottomTrailing`

+To override the horizontal alignment of a specific cell, apply the `gridCellAnchor` view modifier with one of values listed above.

+## Columns

-To change the horizontal alignment of a cell within all the columns it spans, apply the `gridCellAnchor` view modifier with a value like `.leading`, `.center`, or `.trailing`.
+To set the default horizontal alignment of all cells in a column, apply the `gridColumnAlignment` view modifier to any one cell in the column with a value like `.leading`, `.center`, or `.trailing`.

 ## Resources on SwiftUI Grids